The Hang Mua in Ninh Binh; sunrise, peak, dragon, viewpoint, history and price

 Hang Mua Cave history

-This place has a very enthralling history, why this place is called Hang Mua because of the chronicle of the Tran dynasty.
+This Hang Mua history is really interesting, why this place is called Hang Mua because of the chronicle of the Tran dynasty.
 According to the locals, the king of the Tran society chose Hao Lu land to build Am Thai Vi, where he often went there to listen to the music and see the dance performances at the palace.
 It is also called as the ‘Dance Cave’.

 In Vietnamese language, hang means cave and Mua means Dancing.